 Did you know that we've recorded nearly all of our programs?

-We are working over the next few weeks to make those recordings available for you to listen to and share with others.
+We are working to make the recordings available to listen to and share with others.

-Below are our two most recent Collective Voices programs as well as one from 2018.
+Below are our most recent Collective Voices programs as well as one from 2018.

 We celebrate the legacies of badass Maine women US Senator Margaret Chase Smith, artist Edna St. Vincent Millay and community nursing founder, Eliza Steele through stories told by three women they inspired.